-- 1. Use the NDSS Case Planning Form with appropriate signatures as proper documentation. - 2.
-E-1 & E-2 applicants-must seek employment. - An applicant must be available and accept local and seasonal employment for which they are eligible along with the application for assistance.
-The case plan shall include that if applicant fails to cook or maintain employment. - a.
-The case plan shall include that if applicant fails to seek or maintain employment, he/she is subject to sixty days (60) ineligibility. - Page 159 4.
+- Use the NDSS Case Planning Form with appropriate signatures as proper documentation. - 2.
+E-1 & E-2 applicants must seek employment. - 3.
+An applicant must be available and accept local and seasonal employment for which they are eligible along with the application for assistance. - a.
+The case plan shall include that if applicant fails to seek or maintain employment, he/she is subject to sixty days (60) ineligibility. - Page 150 4.
 The applicant shall apply for other federal, state, county, or local program for which they may be eligible concurrent with the application for financial assistance.